root-project/root/README/ReleaseNotes/v626/index.md

 - Add support for TChain data sources with no tree name and multiple different tree subnames.
 - Raise an error if an in-memory-only TTree is passed as data source to a distributed RDataFrame.

-### Other improvements

-- The scaling to a large amount of threads of computation graphs with many simple `Filter`s or `Define`s has been greatly improved, see also [this talk](https://indico.cern.ch/event/1036730/#1-a-performance-study-of-the-r) for more details

 ## Histogram Libraries

 - Implement the `SetStats` method for `TGraph` to turn ON or OFF the statistics box display